bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     ....
      .♔♙

-...it has some empty squares, and some squares with pieces on them.
+...it has some empty squares (shown as "."), and some squares with pieces on them.
 It has no edge: it's like a small cut-out from a full chessboard.
-The full chessboard is also a board fragment, though; and so is the "empty board fragment", which consists of... nothing.
-No squares, no pieces.

-Let's also say that all board fragments have a center.
+Let's also say that all board fragments have a centre.
-So, the following diagram could be for many different board fragments, depending on where we say its "center" is:
+So, the following diagram could be for many different board fragments, depending on where we say its "centre" is:

      .
     .♖.
      .

-The center is always at the *corners* of the board's grid of squares.
+The centre is always at the *corners* of the board's grid of squares.
-So for instance, here are two different board fragments, drawn with the grid visible, and the center indicated with "@":
+So for instance, here are two different board fragments, drawn with the grid visible, and the centre indicated with "@":

       +-+
       | |